Gatorland

 The famously tacky gaping alligator jaws entrance was built in 1962 and is still there today though a devastating fire in November 2006 damaged the entrance area and gift shop.

-The park reopened after a couple of weeks but the rebuilding of the entrance area and gift shop is expected to take a year to complete.
-The park will remain open during this period.
+The park reopened after a couple of weeks but the rebuilding of the entrance area and gift shop took about a year to complete.
+The park remained open during this period.

 As well as a zoo and working with the University of Florida researching alligator reproduction and artificial insemination, Gatorland also is a working alligator farm, breeding alligators for their meat and hides.
 It is a little strange to walk around the zoo seeing all these alligators and then being offered gator snacks such as alligator nuggets in the restaurant.